panjazz

-All the Things You Are: complexité harmonique et succès inattendu
+All The Things You Are: complexité harmonique et succès inattendu

-Créée en 1939 pour la comédie musicale Very Warm for May, All the Things You Are résulte de la collaboration entre Jerome Kern, pour la musique, et Oscar Hammerstein II, pour les paroles.
-La production, dirigée par Vincente Minnelli à Broadway, s’inscrit dans l’âge d’or de la comédie musicale américaine.
+Créée en 1939 pour la comédie musicale Very Warm for May, All The Things You Are résulte de la collaboration entre Jerome Kern pour la musique et Oscar Hammerstein II pour les paroles.
+La production, mise en scène à Broadway par Vincente Minnelli, s’inscrit pleinement dans l’âge d’or de la comédie musicale américaine.
+Si le spectacle connaît un succès modéré, la chanson s’en détache rapidement, révélant une ambition musicale et expressive qui dépasse le cadre strict de la scène théâtrale.

 Un standard réinventé par les maîtres du bebop